 - Jewel - Ventura Lift Station Replacement and Sewer Project

 Botterman STP F.O.G. removal project includes improvements to the existing screening building and influent pumping station comprising of installation of a scum separator and installation of a pre-rotation basin and pumps.
 The digester and belt filter press upgrades at the Botterman facility include construction of a new aerobic digester basin and two blowers.
 The upgrades also include installation of an additional belt filter press for dewatering of biosolids.
 The Devlin WWTF digester covers project includes digester rehabilitation and installation of new digester covers.
 The Jewel - Ventura lift station replacement and sewer project consists of the construction of a new lift station to combine and replace the Village’s existing Jewel and Ventura lift stations.
 The existing Ventura lift station generator will also be relocated for use at the Spring Street lift station.
+The Kennedy Lift Station Replacement project includes replacement of the existing lift station with a new lift station including a new wet well, pumps, control building and standby generator.
+The lift station was originally built in 1971.

 The above improvements are part of the Village’s improvements program to replace aging infrastructure and equipment as well as achieve current and future capacity requirements and effluent limits.
 SRF programs operate in each state to provide communities the resources necessary to build, maintain, and improve the infrastructure that protects one of our most valuable resources: water.